remix-run/react-router/packages/router/README.md

 interface RouterState {
   // The `history` action of the most recently completed navigation
   action: Action;
   // The current location of the router.
-During a transition this reflects
+During a navigation this reflects
   // the "old" location and is updated upon completion of the navigation
   location: Location;
   // The current set of route matches
   matches: RouteMatch[];
-  // The state of the current transition
+  // The state of the current navigation
-  transition: Transition;
+  navigation: Navigation;
   // Data from the loaders for the current matches
   loaderData: RouteData;
   // Data from the action for the current matches